 Five years ago today, the rain began to fall in what became one of the state’s most significant flood disasters, impacting twenty-four counties and causing millions of dollars in damage.
 The Colorado communities affected by the September 2013 floods showed amazing resilience and are thriving once again.

 Here are some State of Colorado resources that tell the story of the 2013 floods and subsequent recovery efforts:

-- 2013 Colorado Flood Recovery: Three Years of Progress and accompanying Story Map, with GIS maps and data, published by the Colorado Resiliency Office.
+- 2013 Colorado Flood Recovery: Three Years of Progress, published by the Colorado Resiliency Office.
 See also the office’s planning document, the Colorado Resiliency Framework.

 - After Action Report, State of Colorado 2013 Floods and Black Forest Fire, from the Colorado Division of Homeland Security & Emergency Management.

 - Economic Overview: Boulder, Larimer, and Weld Counties, published by the State Demography Office just one month after the floods.